andrew-canafe/masm64-custom-sdk/README.md

 # MASM64-Custom-SDK
-A semi-old SDK (2016) I crafted together for my personal assembly language projects.
+A custom SDK (2016) I crafted together for my personal assembly language projects.
 Includes the MASM64 assembler (Windows only).

 How to use:
   Extract masm64sdk .zip file to C:\ or root directory.